 If you have certain serious illnesses, including some types of cancer, it may take less time to be approved.
-The Social Security Administration can speed up their review of disability applications for people who have a diagnosis that’s on their Compassionate Allowances list.
+The Social Security Administration can speed up their review of disability applications for people who have a diagnosis on their Compassionate Allowances list.

 SSDI is for those who paid enough into Social Security during their working years, and who have worked recently enough to qualify.
 For both SSI and SSDI, a person must meet Social Security’s definition of disability.

 Some people who were employed for short times or whose income was very low may qualify for SSDI, but may be able to get both SSI and SSDI because their SSDI payment is so low.
 In that case, the SSI payment is reduced by the amount of SSDI the person gets.
 See our information on Social Security Disability Insurance.

 People who get SSI may find that it can affect other benefits such as state or local welfare programs.
 If you get other benefits, these benefits might also affect your SSI.
 Talk to your local Social Security office about this, or find out more from your cancer social worker, financial counselor or patient navigator.

 This site explains patient rights with regard to health insurance under the Affordable Care Act.